-With a utility network, you can model devices to a high degree of realism with terminals on devices.
-Devices in the field have defined locations or ports from which resources, such as electricity and water, flow in and out.
-A utility network allows you to optionally model these ports with terminals on device features.
+With a utility network, you can model features to a high degree of realism with terminals on devices and junction objects.
+Features in the field have defined locations or ports from which resources, such as electricity and water, flow in and out.
+A utility network allows you to optionally model these ports with terminals.

-For example, an electric distribution transformer (shown above), has five ports, two on the high side called H1 and H2 and three on the low side called x1, x2, and x3.
-You can model this transformer in one of two ways: with a simple 2-terminal configuration or a detailed 5-terminal configuration.
-The 5-terminal configuration corresponds more closely to the ports on the physical transformer and is desirable if you want to achieve a high fidelity representation.
+For example, an electric distribution transformer (shown above) has five ports, two on the high side named H1 and H2 and three on the low side named x1, x2, and x3.
+You can model this transformer in one of two ways: with a simple two-terminal configuration or a detailed five-terminal configuration.
+The five-terminal configuration corresponds more closely to the ports on the physical transformer and is preferable if you want to achieve a high-fidelity representation.

 To learn more about terminals, see Terminal management.